Lifting Frobenius splittings through geometric vertex decomposition: Background and preliminaries

 \subsection{Geometric vertex decomposition}

 In this section, we will review geometric vertex decomposition, introduced by Knutson, Miller, and Yong \cite{KMY09}.
 We refer the reader to \cite{KR21} for the relationship between geometric vertex decomposition and Gorenstein liaison.
-We direct the reader to these two sources for proofs of facts stated in this section and for further context and information.
+We direct the reader to these two sources for further context and information and, specifically, to \cite[Section 2]{KMY09} and \cite[Section 2]{KR21}.

 Fix a variable $y = x_i$ of $S$ and an ideal $I\subseteq S$.
 Consider the weight vector $w$ that is the $i$-th standard basis vector, and define $\init_{y}(I)$ to be the (not necessarily monomial) ideal obtained by degeneration with respect to that weight vector.
 Set If \begin{enumerate} \item $\init_y(I) = C(y,I) \cap (N(y,I)+(y))$, and \item either $\sqrt{C(y,I)} = \sqrt{N(y,I)}$ or no minimal prime of $C(y,I)$ is a minimal prime of $N(y,I)$, \end{enumerate} then we say that $I$ admits a \newword{geometric vertex decomposition} at $y$, or that $\init_y(I) = C(y,I) \cap (N(y,I)+(y))$ is a geometric vertex decomposition of $I$ with respect to $y$.
 In this case, we will refer to $C(y,I)$ as the \newword{link} of $I$ at $y$ and to $N(y,I)$ as the \newword{deletion}.